wzslr321/flutter_guide/README.md

 <h2 align = "center"> Flutter starter guide for newbies </h1>
 <p align = "center">
   <i>
-     It is intended for everyone who is <b>new or intermediate </b> in Flutter.
+     It is intended for everyone who is <b>new </b> in Flutter.
 It covers its most useful widgets and  concepts.
      First part of the tutorial shows examples with code sniipets, and defintions to make everything <b> as clear as possible. </b>
      Second part sums up all the content introduced before and shows how to create <b> multi-screen application with user's authorization </b> step-by-step.
      Code associated to the guide can be found <a target="blank" href = "https://github.com/wzslr321/flutter_guide"> here </a>.